 Facilities on the walk

-There are no public toilets available at the start of the walk at Crowden (open 8 am to 8 pm).
+There is a small public toilet block available at the start of the walk at Crowden (open 8 am to 8 pm).

 During the first section of the walk, there are plenty of opportunities to collect water from the streams to drink.
 I use a filter water bottle or you can use purification tablets, but once you reach the flagstones up to Black Hill there aren’t any other spots.

-I’ve stayed at the campsite and it’s a lovely place to stay if you want to do a longer hike or explore more of the area (currently closed until 2021)
+I’ve stayed at the campsite and it’s a lovely place to stay if you want to do a longer hike or explore more of the area (due to open 2021)

 Other useful information